 So if demonstrations are so important, why are the majority of companies so bad at them?

-Most demos are generic, canned walkthroughs or scenarios of how a “typical” user might use the product.
-The demonstration won’t have been tailored to the way that the prospective customer may actually use the product.
+The reality of the situation is most demonstrations are generic, canned walkthroughs or scenarios of how a “typical” user might use the product.
+The demonstration will not have been tailored to the way that that particular prospective customer may actually use the product.
 The demonstrator will explain how such-and-such feature works, what that button over there does, and why that light over there may glow yellow.
-In effect the demo has turned into a live, performance art version of the instruction manual.
+In effect the demo has turned into little more than a live, performance art version of the instruction manual.

-The demo will feature the latest-and-greatest bells and whistles, cool new features or new ways of working.
+You want the demonstration to feature the latest-and-greatest bells and whistles, cool new features, or new ways of working.
 The thing is – unless they directly relate to the issues that the customer is facing right now – then The Customer Doesn’t Care.